FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 and falls with the actual use-case, but let's assume that we have several tasks in the form of pure functions, i.e. functions without any side effects.
 Let's assume some tasks depend on the result of others while others could be potentially executed in parallel.
-Imparatively we could use Python's ``multiprocessing`` module to run certain tasks in parallel, synchronize when necessary and make sure we don't get confused in our bookkeeping.
+Imparatively we could use Python's ``multiprocessing`` module to run certain tasks in parallel, synchronize when necessary and make sure we don't get confused in the bookkeeping.
 Thinking about the problem at hand, a declarative programmer would realise that a directed acyclic graph ([DAG][]) together with some mathematical concepts like [topological ordering][] will form a suitable abstraction layer for a scheduling problem like that.
 This epiphany would lead him directly to a nice tool called [Dask][] that allows to define and run a DAG in declarative way.

 At this point you surely got the hang of it.
-Declarative programming in is essence is describing a problem within its domain applying high-level concepts thus focusing more on the *what* and less on the *how*.
+The essence of declarative programming is describing a problem within its domain applying high-level concepts thus focusing more on the *what* and less on the *how*.
 This allows us to increase the readability of our code, quite often reduce the number of programming errors and also increase the performance at least compared to a naive implementation.
-To conclude this post let's take a look at another example from the logic domain.
+To conclude this post let's take a look at a fancier example from the logic domain.
-We want to apply declarative programming to solve one of the [Logelei][] riddles of the renowned German newspaper [Die Zeit].
+We want to apply declarative programming to solve one of the [Logelei][] riddles of the renowned german newspaper [Die Zeit].

 <img width="250px" style="margin-right: 20px; margin-bottom: 20px" src="/images/logelei.png"/><br>
 **horizontal:** <br>